Carl Steefel: Later career

 From 1993 to 1995, Steefel worked as a Research Scientist in the Interfacial Geochemistry Group at Battelle Pacific Northwest Laboratories, where he was later designated as a Senior Research Scientist in 1995.
 He was also employed as an assistant professor of Geology at the University of South Florida between 1995 and 1998.
 Subsequently, he was appointed as a staff scientist in the Environmental Science Division at Lawrence Livermore National Laboratory.
 In 2004, he left Lawrence Livermore National Laboratory and joined Lawrence Berkeley National Laboratory as a staff scientist in 2004, becoming a senior scientist in 2012.
 In 2016, he was appointed department head for Geochemistry in the Earth and Environmental Sciences Area.

 Steefel is the Principal Developer of the CrunchFlow Reactive Transport software, which received an R&D 100 Award.

 Research

-Steefel's research has focused on reactive transport modeling, high-performance computing, machine learning, mineral-water kinetics, and biogeochemistry; In 1990, alongside Philippe Van Cappellen, he documented how the kinetic modeling approach provided the understanding of water-rock interaction by incorporating nucleation, precursors, and Ostwald ripening.
-Later, in a study, he developed the coupled model for multi-species transport and kinetic precipitation-dissolution reactions in single-phase hydrothermal systems.
+Steefel's research has focused on reactive transport modeling, high-performance computing, machine learning, kinetic treatments of water-rock interaction, and geochemistry; In 1990, alongside Philippe Van Cappellen, he documented how the kinetic modeling approach provided the understanding of water-rock interaction by incorporating nucleation, precursors, and Ostwald ripening.
+Later, in a study, he developed a coupled multi-dimensional model for multi-species transport and kinetic precipitation-dissolution reactions in single-phase hydrothermal systems.
 With Kate Maher, he applied reactive transport modeling in 2009 to address the reconciliation of laboratory and field rates of chemical weathering.